Telecommunications in Saint Lucia: Telephone

-Saint Lucia is part of the North American Numbering Plan with an area code is 758, although original 809 area code numbers may still be used.
+Saint Lucia is part of the North American Numbering Plan with area code 758. although the original area code 809 numbers may still be used.
 Under the 809 area code, in 2020 there were a total of 241,000 phone connections with 203,000 of them being mobile connections.

 Radio

+Radio broadcasts in St. Lucia were initially provided by the Windward Islands Broadcasting Service (WIBS) during 1954–1972.
+The locally established Radio Caribbean International has served the island since 1961, while the government-owned Radio St. Lucia broadcast from 1972 until 2017.